-Azerbaijan is a democratic, law-based, secular, unitary republic.
-The only one source of state power in the Republic of Azerbaijan is the people of Azerbaijan.
-The Constitution, approved by general referendum on 12 November 1995, provides the principle of division of powers: Milli Medjlis (Parliament) exercises legislative power; executive power belongs to the President; and law courts exercise judicial power.
+The Republic of Azerbaijan is a democratic, law-based, secular, unitary republic.
+The only source of state power in the Republic of Azerbaijan is the people of Azerbaijan.
+The Constitution, approved by a general referendum on 12 November 1995, provides the principle of division of powers: the Milli Majlis (Parliament) exercises legislative power; executive power belongs to the President; and law courts exercise judicial power.

-The President of the Republic of Azerbaijan is the Head of the Azerbaijan state.
-The President is elected for a 5-year term by way of general, direct and equal elections, with free, personal and secret ballot.
-The President appoints the Prime-minister, by consent of the Parliament.
-For implementation of executive powers, the President establishes the Cabinet of Ministers, which is subordinated and reports to the President.
+The President of the Republic of Azerbaijan is the Head of the state of Azerbaijan.
+He represents the state of Azerbaijan both within the country and in its foreign relations.
+The President is elected for a 7-year term by way of general, direct and equal elections, with a free, personal and secret ballot.
+The President appoints the Prime-minister by consent of the Parliament.
+The President establishes the Cabinet of Ministers to implement executive powers, subordinated and reporting to the President.